|

 best of their knowledge and ability, confirm that:

-In the preparation of the annual accounts, the applicable accounting standards
+In the preparation of the annual accounts, the applicable accounting standards had been

-had been followed along with proper explanations relating to material departures.
+followed along with proper explanations relating to material departures.

-The Directors selected such accounting policies and applied them consistently and
+The Directors selected such accounting policies and applied them consistently and made

-the Company for that period.
+Company for that period.

-The Directors had taken proper and sufficient care, for the maintenance of
+The Directors had taken proper and the maintenance of adequate accounting records, in

-adequate accounting records, in accordance with the provisions of the Companies Act 2013,
+accordance with the provisions of the Companies Act 2013, for safeguarding the assets and

-for safeguarding the assets and for preventing and detecting fraud and other
+for preventing and detecting fraud and other irregularities.

 The Directors have prepared the annual accounts on a going concern basis.

-The Directors had laid internal financial controls to be followed by the Company
+The Directors had laid internal financial controls to be followed by the Company and

-The Directors have devised proper systems to ensure compliance with the
+The Directors have devised proper systems to ensure compliance with the provisions of

 Business Integrity and Ethics